brianssparetime/blog/content/posts/pentax-q-review/index.md

 ---

-Here are soem pictures from it.
-Some with the Pentax Q lenses, some with vintage 8mm film lenses that can be acquired for ~ $10 on ebay.

-<nuxt-link to="pentax-q-review">Here</nuxt-link> are soem photos I took, some with Q lenses, some with vintage 8mm flim lenses.
+<nuxt-link to="pentax-q-review">Here</nuxt-link> are some photos I took - both with Q lenses, and others with vintage 8mm film lenses (the difference is clear).

 <v-img src="DSC00359.jpg" alt="bar" :dirp="dir"></v-img>